timtangonan/gatsby-dev-blog/src/pages/posts/001-first-post.md

 - code
 ---

 Welcome to Gatsby Dev Blog.
-We post articles pertaining to GatsbyJS and other JAMstacky things.
+We post articles pertaining to GatsbyJS and other "JAMstacky" things.

-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.
+Our framework of choice is Gatsby but we have absolutely no aversion to using other amazing static site generators and meta-frameworks.
+Some other frameworks we use on other projects are Gatsby, GatsbyJS, Gatsby.js, and Gatsby.JS.

+Kidding!

+We use the sleek 11ty, as well as the full-stack JAMstack newcomer RedwoodJS.

+Please visit from time to time as we write up articles that might help you in your journey in specializing in the JAMstack.